The Notes

 When the sky and ocean meet, they embrace like old friends.
 A body of water.
 A body of light.
 Each harnessing truth.
 Power.
 And beauty.
 Two as one.
 One as two.
 A moment born from a surrender to the sun.
 When the sky and ocean meet it is without need for control.
 There is no place for ego when you are shaped by the horizon.
 There is harmony in the heartbeat.
 An alignment between the blues.
 For artist sisters Melanie and Stephanie Hausberger, one is navy.
 The other is smalt blue.
 A palette created in utero, together.

-When you’re taking photos of one another, what are you looking for?
+When taking photos of one another, what are you looking for?

 Capturing a certain feeling.